Google Docs is the most productive way for bloggers to create content.

 You might also need strikethrough text.
 Just use ⌘+Shift+X.

-4. Make a bulleted list
+4. Make a Bulleted List

 Lists are one of the most common things I use keyboard shortcuts for.
-First off, you can pretty quickly find out how to do a list on the toolbar.
+First off, you can pretty quickly find out how to make a list on the toolbar.
 Both ordered (numbered) and unordered (bulleted) lists appear here:

 You can more easily create lists by simply using the keyboard shortcuts: